zix99/rare/docs/usage/overview.md

 a line in a file or set of files and parsing it with a regular expression into the match-groups denoted by the matcher.

-If the expression doesn't match, the line is discarded (a non-match)
+If the expression doesn't match, the line is discarded (a non-match).

+Optional *ignore* expression(s) can be supplied with `-i` which will cause the match to be ignored if the expression evaluates to be truthy.

 These match groups are then fed into the next stage, the expression.